 The downside?
 Well, the battery is borrowed from the Kona 39, it has been reported that this means it has fewer cells.
 That probably means a lower system voltage, nominally 319V compared to 360V.
 So what?
 Well, charging power is dictated by the current available at the charger side, and the voltage of the battery.
 Power = (Volts * Amps).
 With a 125A charger, and 319V, you’d get 40kW out of an existing “50kW” Polar Ultracharger.
 That means 46 minutes to 80%, assuming 125A is available at a state of charge as high as 80%.
 That’s in line with the quoted 54 minutes to 80% from Hyundai, perhaps confirming the 319 volt setup.

 To compare with other cars, a charging rate of “miles per hour” is useful, so this represents around 190 miles per hour added*.
-Not bad, but disappointing compared to the existing car which can reach 240 or so (or higher on chargers with a current limit of more than 125A – of which there are very few around in the UK, mid-2019).
+Not bad, but disappointing compared to the existing car which can reach 240 or so (or higher on chargers with a current limit of more than 125A – of which there are very few around in the UK, in early 2020).

 [*:assumes 5 miles/kWh, quite easily achieved in an Ioniq Electric]